-Convened by the Government of Mexico through the National Institute of Women (INMUJERES) and UN Women, the Global Alliance for Care aims, through collective action and multistakeholder engagement, to foster the creation of comprehensive systems of care at the national and local levels, promote the transformation of gender roles and accelerate economic recovery from the crisis caused by the COVID-19 pandemic.
+Convened by the Government of Mexico through the National Institute of Women (INMUJERES) and UN Women, the Global Alliance for Care aims, through collective action and multistakeholder engagement, to foster the creation of comprehensive systems of care vocacy and partnerships, to promoting investments in care. at the national and local levels, promote the transformation of gender roles and accelerate economic recovery from the crisis caused "Knowing and partnering with the other organizations [in by the COVID-19 pandemic.